-- Typically, most of Florida's population growth is from net migration. - In 2030, net migration is forecast to represent 87.4 percent of Florida's population growth. - For the future aging population, it's not just the Floridians that are here today who are aging in place, but it is also the people who have yet to move to Florida.
+- Typically, most of Florida's population growth is from net migration. - In 2030, net migration is forecast to represent all of Florida's population growth.

+For the future aging population, it's not just the Floridians that are here today who are aging in place, but it is also the people who have yet to move to Florida.